jquiros07/cloud-pizza/README.md

     }
     ```
     2.2 To receive a failure response set "pineapple" property to "yes" or remove the whole "pizza" object from the structure.
 3. Successful execution response.
-The order status can be appreciated in the "orderProcess" section.
+The order status can be appreciated in the "orderProcessResult" section.
     ```json
     {
         "body": {